(21st March 2013 – 11½ miles)

 I ambled high above the Swale

-Soon I was crunching through snow and squinting against the bright reflected sunshine.
-Heck, I even put on my shades.
+Soon I was crunching through snow again and squinting against bright reflected sunshine.
+Heck, I even rummaged about in my rucksack for shades.

-Soon the path diverged: on the left the ‘proper’ Wainwright route climbed up towards old mine workings and ruins and, as I’m not a fan of industrial archaeology, I happily left that sight to another time.
+Soon the path diverged: on the left the ‘proper’ Wainwright route climbs up towards old mine workings and ruins and, as I was taking it easy today, I happily left that sight to another time;

 On the far bank lay the pretty, little town of Muker (a favourite of James Herriot).
 It was a shame that I was too early for lunch at ‘The Farmer’s Arms‘ – supposedly excellent.